arecastudio/restojs/README.md

 ## TODO
 ### Task(s) started on August 17, 2019
-- [ ] Adding table export to tax-report
+- [x] Adding table export into the tax-report module
-- [x] Create two queries for tax-report
-- [ ] Firs for the old report with misleaded formula
-- [ ] Last for the new report with corrected formula
+- [ ] Create new table to save all purchased items into
-- [ ] Discuss with the client about monthly loss by this issue
+- [ ] Insert all old transactions info into the table
-- [ ] Deciede the cut-off date to fix this issue
+- [ ] Generate report from its table